Tiffany Doggett: Season 3

 In the first episode, Big Boo and Doggett's friendship continues to develop.
 Seeing that Doggett bears strong feelings of guilt relating to the five abortions that she has had, Big Boo makes reference to the book Freakonomics, which suggests that crime rates in the 1990s fell because of Roe v.
 Wade.
 Following Lorna Morello (played by Yael Stone) being relieved of her duty of driving the prison van, the role is given to Doggett.
 She comes into contact with one of the new correctional officers called Charlie Coates (played by James McMenamin).
 Coates is initially friendly towards Doggett.
 Despite relationships between prison staff and prisoners being forbidden, Coates kisses Doggett, against her will, after feeding some ducks.
-Following another outing, Coates gets in trouble with his boss Joe Caputo (Nick Sandow) for being late for court and is placed on probation.
+Following another outing, Coates gets in trouble with his boss Joe Caputo (Nick Sandow) for being late for count and is placed on probation.
 Doggett apologises for having caused him trouble, but nevertheless he rapes her in the back of the prison van.

 When Big Boo learns of the rape, she encourages Doggett to take revenge on Coates by making him unconscious and then raping him with a broomstick.
 Whilst they successfully drug Coates, neither of them are willing to violate him.
 In order to end contact with Coates, Doggett fakes a seizure on her next outing with him and is declared unfit for driving a van.
 She is replaced as prison van driver by another inmate, Maritza Ramos (played by Diane Guerrero).